-LGBT Drama IN LOVE WITH THE ARROW COLLAR MAN to Play Theatre 80
+LGBT Drama IN LOVE WITH THE ARROW COLLAR MAN Begins Tonight at Theatre 80

 A bold new drama about pioneering 20th-century gay illustrator J.C.
 Leyendecker will have its world premiere at the famed Theatre 80 St Marks in the East Village in November.

-In Love with the Arrow Collar Man will open on Wednesday, November 8 for a 10-performance engagement, concluding Saturday, December 2.
+In Love with the Arrow Collar Man will open tonight, November 8, for a 10-performance engagement, concluding Saturday, December 2.
 Theatre 80 St Marks is located at 80 St Marks Place, New York City.
 Tickets are $18.50 (includes facility fee) and are available via OvationTix by clicking here.

 In Love with the Arrow Collar Man by Lance Ringel examines the lives of pre-eminent 20th-century American illustrator Joseph C. Leyendecker (1874-1951) and his model, muse and life partner, Charles Beach.
 Arrow Collar Man recounts the true story of a pioneering long-term gay couple whose life together spanned nearly half a century.
 Leyendecker's immense popularity came primarily from his 322 covers for the SaturdayEvening Post, as well as for the use of his art in advertising - most notably the ArrowCollar Man, with Beach as the original model.
 This play explores the challenge of balancing love, art and commerce at a time when homosexuality was a crime, and how Leyendecker achieved an unlikely triumph on all fronts.
 Arrow Collar Man also chronicles Leyendecker's relationships with two fellow artists: his talented but self-destructive brother Frank; and Norman Rockwell, the protégé who surpassed him in fame.

 This engagement is an Equity Approved Showcase.
 Please note: The show deals with mature themes; those under age 16 will not be admitted.